Looking for things to do in Prague with kids during summer?

 Is Prague worth visiting with kids?

 Prague is definitely worth visiting with kids.
-This city provides a lot of playgrounds, parks, and attractions for outside activities, and during the rainy weather, there are still plenty of museums, amusement parks, and playing centers where to keep your children busy.
+This city provides a lot of playgrounds, parks, and attractions for outside activities, and during the rainy weather, there are still plenty of museums, amusement parks, and playing centers to keep your children busy.

 Sweet Trdelnik and ice cream are behind each corner to sweeten up your daily activities and make your kids very happy.